ffund/ml-sys-ops/index.md

 6. Model serving.
 7. Monitoring and evaluating ML systems.
 8. Large scale data systems.
+9. Safeguarding ML systems
-9. Using commercial clouds (GCP, AWS).
+10. Using commercial clouds (GCP, AWS).

 The remaining lecture sessions will be used for case studies, additional topics, and project presentations.